Why Legacy Doesn’t Have to Be Loud

 What if legacy isn’t about being seen everywhere, but being felt deeply by the right few?

-Loudness is a Modern Myth
+Loudness Is a Modern Myth

 We live in a culture of performance.
 Of always being online.
 Of doing more, posting more, being more.
 And in the process, we’ve begun to equate noise with meaning.